cms-opendata-analyses/HiggsExample20112012/README.md

 2. *Reproduce* the final output plot from the predefined histogram files using a ROOT macro
+   (Time: ~few minutes - ~few hours, depending on setup and proficiency) There are two ways to do this tutorial, with either a local software or virtual installation of the ROOT framework,  very commonly used in particle physics.

+   If not already proficient in ROOT, consider doing a brief ROOT introductory tutorial [https://root.cern.ch/introductory-tutorials] in order to understand what the ROOT macro will do

+### With local ROOT installation
-   (Time: ~few minutes - ~few hours, depending on setup and proficiency) -> - if a ROOT version on the local computer compatible with ROOT 5.32/00
+   -> - if a ROOT version on the local computer compatible with ROOT 5.32/00
-        is running, use the local version (avoids installation of VM).
+        is running, use the local version.
+This avoids installation of the CERN VM.
         Otherwise follow the instructions of the 2nd item of level 3 in order to install the Virtualbox and CERNVM and run ROOT there (the validation step with the Demo example might be skipped)
-      - if not already proficient in ROOT, consider doing a brief ROOT introductory tutorial [https://root.cern.ch/introductory-tutorials] in order to understand what the ROOT macro will do
       - create a new directory, e.g. rootfiles
          ```
          mkdir rootfiles